-17Figure 4A-17.
+Figure 4A-17.
 Cooling System to the Feed Cylinder

 Manual Screw Pusher

 The screw pusher is used to push a screw from its housing for cleaning.
 It consists of a threaded ring and a threaded push rod to match.
 It bolts onto the back of the gear reducer.
 The push rod has a lubricated rotary nose piece so the nose remains stationary while the rod rotates.
 A long wrench inserted into the square socket on the outer ends is used to rotate the rod.